openbabel/documentation/Contributing/Testing.rst

 .. rubric:: Code Profiling

-To improve the speed of execution, it is often helpful to rely on tools which can
+To improve the speed of execution, it is often helpful to rely on tools that monitor the frequency and duration of function calls.
+This information can help to identify performance bottlenecks.

 * gprof_ is used with the GCC compilers to produce profiling data including the number of calls to routines and the amount of time spent executing.
 * Shark/Saturn (Mac OS X only) is a graphical front-ends to gprof and can sample programs while running.